 It felt heavy on that clear Sunday morning in a wide-open laundromat.
 I finally said, “I wonder if you have something you’d like to share.
 I feel like we’ve been the ones asking questions.”

 Kelly deferred to Donald, “Oh, he’s got the stories!…” A potential mood change dangled at the end of her sentence.
-He smiled, and began talking about riding motorcycles.
+He smiled, and began talking about motorcycles, specifically, the Benelli TNT 135 features and what makes it the perfect motorbike.
 We asked for some advice should we ever take up the hobby.
+So many folding electric bike manufacturers are starting the year with big sales so there are some great deals on offer.

 Kelly: He’s given me advice – I’m riding for the first time…he says, “When in doubt, hit the gas.” [laughter]